-- 1) Explain what it means to be acting as an intermediary. - 2) Explain whether the terms in the draft document achieve the aims of Ofcam Tutors Ltd.
+- 1) Explain what it means to be acting as an intermediary. - 2) Referring to appropriate case law, explain whether the terms in the draft document achieve the aims of Ofcam Tutors Ltd.

-Refer to appropriate case law.
 DWC Printers Ltd ("DWC") supplies printing and associated services.
 DWC has not claimed VAT bad debt relief on outstanding debts.
 DWC has identified the invoices on which relief may be claimed, but requires further guidance in relation to the following outstanding debts (the company's terms of business require that invoices be settled within 60 days):